 The amount of electricity and natural gas used by our utility monitored operations for Fiscal 2021* is as follows:

 We continue to utilize on-site generated renewable wood fuels for the generation of steam used in production operations, heating and absorption cooling, and we sell excess wood residuals for further reuse by other industries.
 Wood fuel from sustainably managed forests is a renewable resource that helps reduce our use of fossil fuels, reduces greenhouse gas emissions and also reduces the volume of waste going to a solid waste landfill.

-We have reduced the amount of energy used by our LZB Branded Manufacturing operations by 33% compared with 2007 usage.
+We have reduced the amount of electricity used by our LZB Branded Manufacturing operations by 27% compared with 2007 usage.

-The amount of greenhouse gas emissions (electricity and natural gas) from our utility monitored operations for Fiscal 2019* were:
+The amount of greenhouse gas emissions (natural gas, diesel fuel and electricity) from our utility monitored operations for Fiscal 2021* were:

 We work to continually improve our environmental performance and promptly evaluate, prepare for and manage new environmental aspects of our business through our EFEC initiatives (American Home Furnishings Alliance).